ethanwhite/nescent-sabbatical-proposal/proposal.md

 Rationale For NESCent Support
 -----------------------------
-NESCent is a major center of evolutionary informatics and is therefore the ideal location for this development.
+NESCent is a major center of evolutionary informatics and is therefore the ideal location for this work.
-Since my efforts will draw as much as possible on existing initiatives to avoid duplicating effort, and the first group will provide me with colleagues developing the cutting edge of informatics resources which will help facilitate the integration of the Retriever with existing initiatives.
+My efforts will use existing initiatives, to avoid duplicating effort, and interactions with NESCent's informatics team will help facilitate the integration of the Retriever with existing initiatives.
-In addition, NESCent hosts many researchers addressing interdisciplinary evolutionary questions.
+In addition, NESCent hosts many researchers addressing synthetic evolutionary questions.
 Interacting with these researchers will allow me to learn more about what kinds of datasets and combinations of datasets are most needed by the evolutionary synthesis community.
-In addition, one of the primary sources for evolutionary and ecological data is DRYAD, and NESCent's active involvement in the development of DRYAD will facilitate the integration of DRYAD data into the Retriever.
+Finally, NESCent's involvement in the development of DRYAD (one of the primary repositories for evolutionary data) will facilitate the integration of DRYAD data into the Retriever.

 Collaborations
 --------------